fatimaez-zahrae11/auditseo-ai-platform/backend/test cases/TEST_CASES_SUMMARY.md

 # Backend Test Cases Summary

 The files in `test cases` are review notes.
-They are not executable tests and do not replace PHPUnit.
+They are not executable tests and do not replace PHPUnit !!

 The real tests are in: